HumanFace/FSM-Regexp-prolog/README.md

 ?- start_fa_to_rege_to_fa_test.
 ```

-This tests demonstrates and tests both ways of conversion bewtween FA and RE.
+This test demonstrates and tests both ways of conversion between FA and RE.
 The original DFA is as follows.

 <p style="text-align: center">
 <svg width="300" height="270" version="1.1" style="background-color: white; border-radius: 12px" xmlns="http://www.w3.org/2000/svg">